rigers7/applied-statistics-projects/README.md

-# Statistics Projects - TUM Data Science & Statistical Thinking
+# Applied Statistics Projects - TUM Data Science & Statistical Thinking

 This repository showcases statistics and data science projects I completed as part of the **Data Science and Statistical Thinking** course at **TUM**.
 These projects allowed me to gain hands-on experience in **data manipulation, visualization, statistical modeling, and predictive analysis** using R and Quarto (`.qmd`).